 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
 Bonds payable are reported net of premiums or discounts.
+Due to developer balances represent developer advances that are expected to be repaid upon the issuance of long-term bonds.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
-The face amount of debt issuad is reported as other financing sources.
+The face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as expenditures.